ivanbulyk/sketchy/README.md

 ## Overview
 Sketchy is a Rust-based web service designed to help users learn prompt engineering for AI image generation.
 It analyzes uploaded images, generates detailed descriptions, and then uses those descriptions to regenerate new images using various AI providers.

+This project includes both a backend API and a frontend user interface.

 ## Features
+- **Web UI:** A user-friendly interface to interact with all of the backend features.
-- **Multi-Image Upload:** Upload up to 50 images in a single session.
+- **Multi-Image Upload:** Upload one or more images to start a session.
 - **High-Performance Storage:** Uses Redis for fast, temporary storage of image data and analysis results.
 - **Multi-Provider Analysis:** Choose between different Large Language Models for image analysis:
     - OpenAI (`gpt-4o`)